ICS491TeamLucio/lucio.github.io/index.md

 [JSBeautifier](http://jsbeautifier.org/) Decompress Javascript and HTML into multiple lines.

-To use these frameworks click on the links and follow the examples that are given.
-Most frameworks just require you to download the neccessary libraries or just put in the link to the framework.
+To use these frameworks, click on the links and follow the examples that are given.
+Most frameworks just require you to download the necessary libraries or just put in the link to the framework.

 Example: